-After six waves of the SHP_III, participation declined from 3,988 households (6,088 individuals) to 2,037 households (3,229individuals).
-The decline in number of interviews was especially large in the second wave (20% fewer household interviews, 14% fewer individual interviews), and still substantial in wave 3 (12% fewer household and individual interviews).
-Although in the most recent wave participation is lower than the previous wave, the decline has clearly become less steep.
+After seven waves of the SHP_III, participation declined from 3,988 households (6,088 individuals) to 1,931 households (3,009 individuals).
+The decline in number of interviews was especially large in the second wave (20% fewer household interviews, 14% fewer individual interviews), and still substantial in Wave 3 (12% fewer household and individual interviews).
+Although in the most recent waves participation was lower than the previous waves, the decline has clearly become less steep.